Nettogrof/nettogrof.github.io/about.markdown

 Since then, I changed several time jobs being:  Front-End developper, Business Analyst, QA Tester, Production Analyst and Team Lead.
 My current job is Subject Matter Expert (SME) Application Support.

 ### Battlesnake Background

 I joined Battlesnake on Feb.
 21, 2020, because I like all AI/bot engines and it easy to join and create a snake.
 My first competition was the [Stay Home and Code](https://play.battlesnake.com/competitions/stay-home-and-code/), my snake did poorly, but I wasn't surprise, I was already working on a better snake.
 My second competition [Communitech](https://play.battlesnake.com/competitions/communitech/) went better, my snake reached the top 8.
 With that result, I decide to stop compete in Rookie division, to switch to Veteran.
+I continue to participate in all league/tournament in the Veteran divison during summer/fall.

+In October, I started to contribute to Battlesnake community, by creating/updating tools for other snakes developpers.

+For the winter classic 2020, I decided to try elite division even if I never won any tournament, because I like challenge.